How Adult Scooters and Bikes can help us travel responsibly during Coronavirus

 Note: Swifty is not an authority in medical matters!
-However, we hope this blog helps people to be informed about safe travel, the environment and personal health during a COVID-19 lockdown.
+However, we hope this blog helps people to be informed about safe travel, the environment and personal health in a time of COVID-19.

-Public Transport During Coronavirus – What is the Safest Way to Travel?
+Public Transport During COVID-19 – What is the Safest Way to Travel?

 Travelling to and from work is generally speaking when we will be most susceptible to spreading COVID-19 to one another.
 Around 50% of people in the EU’s larger cities commute using public transport [Citylab 2017] so we’re in close proximity with an array of people we don’t know for a considerable amount of time daily.
 High concentration of people in small (and generally speaking poorly ventilated) areas isn’t going to be doing us any favours.
 Maybe it’s time to consider a new mode of transport?

 A doctor in China has broken down virus infection risks of public travel from high to low [weixin.qq] and has had his proposed hierarchy echoed by Zhang Liubo, Chief Expert of Disinfection Science, China CDC [xinhuanet.com].
 They have also advised the below guidelines.

 As you can see, if the journey is too far to walk, shared bicycles and scooters are the safest option, but even better, use your own bike or scooter!
 The guidelines that come with using shared transport options are – don’t ride in crowded spaces, sanitise handles and seat and wear a mask and gloves (these are current Chinese guidelines).